CONTINUOUSLY VARIABLE FILTERS

 - UV Bandpass filter: Center wavelength to be tuned from 300 nm – 330 nm.

 - UVVIS Bandpass filter: Center wavelength to be tuned from 320 nm – 560 nm.

 - VIS Bandpass filter: Center wavelength to be tuned from 400 nm – 700 nm.

 - Ultra-Narrow VIS Bandpass filter: Center wavelength to be tuned from 400 nm – 700 nm.

 - NIR Bandpass filter: Center wavelength to be tuned from 550 nm – 1000 nm.

-- Different Linear Variable Bandpass Filters for Hyperspectral imaging:
+- Different Continuously Variable Bandpass Filters for Hyperspectral imaging:

 The Continuously Variable Filters feature

 - Standard dimensions for LVLWP, LVSWP, LVUVBP are 60 mm x 15 mm x 3 mm.

 - Standard dimensions for LVOSF are 40 mm x 5 mm x 1 mm.